rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-resources.md

 </head>

 Global Resources are non-namespaced resources provided by Rancher.
-Users who are cluster-owners/project-owners have by default no have access to several of these.
+Users who are cluster-owners/project-owners do not have access to several of these by default.
 For example principals and roletemplates.

 The resources are documented here to support administrators creating and/or modifying custom sets of permissions with finding the minimum set of permissions